umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 - If you feel that there some team members are not contributing equally, or feel that there are any other problems, please make a private post on Campuswire.
 - It is expected that all students will abide by the Equity and Inclusion Statement and Academic Honesty policies posted on Moodle when interacting with other students.

+## Submitting

+Only one group member should submit the final draft to Gradescope.
+Please add the other group members to the submission using the "Group Members" feature.

+See [this help article](https://help.gradescope.com/article/m5qz2xsnjy-student-add-group-members) if you are unsure how to do so.